Equidistribution of rational points and the geometric sieve for toric varieties: Introduction

+The main ingredient of our approach to proving Theorems \ref{thm:mainequidist} and \ref{thm:maingeomsieve} is based on \cite{Salberger}.
+This method has the advantage that the parametrisation of rational points is made in a totally explicit way that strongly ties to the combinatorial data of the structural fan defining the toric variety.
+In \cite{Huang}, it has also been used by the author to study Diophantine approximation of rational points on split toric varieties.

-\emph{Universal torsor method.} We first sketch the basic strategy used in \cite[\S11]{Salberger} to prove Manin's conjecture \eqref{eq:Maninconj}.
-For any smooth projective split toric variety $X$, up to isomorphism, there is a unique universal torsor $X_0$ over $X$ (under the Néron--Severi torus $\CTNS$), which is itself an affine toric variety.
-They both admit canonical integral models $\CX,\CX_0$ over $\BZ$, and a morphism $\CX_0\to\CX$ as a $\BZ$-torsor under $\FTNS$, a canonical $\BZ$-model of the Néron--Severi torus $\CTNS$.
-Counting rational points in $X(\BQ)$ is equivalent to counting integral points in $\CX_0(\BZ)$.
-Upon a canonical choice of toric norm, the toric height function is defined in a purely combinatorial way.
-Let us assume that $\dim X=d,\dim X_0=n,\dim\CTNS=r$, so that $n=r+d$.
-The point counting procedure on subsets of $\CX_0(\BZ)$ consisting of $n$-tuple integers of bounded toric height may be thought of as first fixing the first $r$-tuples satisfying certain bounded height condition, and then counting the remaining $d$-tuples lying in a certain box whose side-lengths are defined as fractions of the fixed $r$-tuple.
-Then we compare such sums with certain integrals defined in terms of $\CTNS$-invariant differential forms, from which we retrieve the leading constants in \eqref{eq:Maninconj}.
+We now sketch the basic strategy to prove Theorem \ref{thm:mainequidist}.
+For any smooth proper split toric variety $X$, there is a unique universal torsor $X_0$ over $X$ (under the Néron--Severi torus $\CTNS$) up to isomorphism, which is itself a quasi-affine toric variety and admits a canonical integral model $\CX_0$ over $\BZ$.
+The toric height function on $X$ can be lifted into $X_0$, so that counting rational points in $X(\BQ)$ is equivalent to counting integral points in $\CX_0(\BZ)$.
+The procedure of point counting in $\CX_0(\BZ)$ of bounded toric height with appropriate real conditions and congruence conditions is to compared it with integrals against the real toric adelic measure on $X_0$.
+Then the computation boils down to certain integrals on $\CTNS$ against the global $\CTNS$-invariant differential form.